Acupressure Points for Gas Relieve and Prevention

 How Do You Relieve Gas after a Laparoscopic Surgery?

 Having Laparoscopic surgery can leave you uncomfortable after the procedure.
 The reason is that you are pumped full of CO2 gas in the abdomen.
 The gas inflates the stomach, making it visible to the surgeon.
-Further, CO2 protects your intestines during surgery by putting the pressure back on the organs.
+Furthermore, CO2 protects your intestines during surgery by maintaining pressure on the organs.

 Once the surgeries are completed, the CO2 is released from the body, but some gas becomes trapped inside, causing discomfort.
-You can use heating pads to provide relief, but they can cause swelling, and it is best not to apply to the bare skin.
-Alternatively, you can drink hot tea, one of the best gastrointestinal motility to relieve gas pain.
+You can use heating pads to provide relief, but be aware that they may cause swelling; therefore, it is best not to apply them directly to bare skin.
+Alternatively, you can drink hot tea, which is one of the best remedies for relieving gas pain and promoting gastrointestinal motility.
 You can take some Smooth Move tea with you.

-On the other hand, you can take Colace or Simethicone medication as it allows the gas bubbles to move through the body quickly.
-Further, gently massage the abdomen to reduce shock to your body.
+On the other hand, you can take Colace or Simethicone medication, as it allows the gas bubbles to move through the body quickly.
+Furthermore, gently massage the abdomen to help reduce the shock to your body.

 What Relieves Gas?

 Whether you have flatulence in the chest or intestines, there are different home remedies to help relieve gas.
 The important thing is to drink plenty of fluids, not the bubbly ones.
-Alternatively, you can get over-the-counter medications like Antacids or Gas-X.
+Alternatively, you can obtain over-the-counter medications, such as antacids or Gas-X.

 On the other hand, you can follow some natural home remedies instead: